platecms/plate-api-docs/source/includes/_posts.md

 Parameter | Description | Constraints
 --------- | ----------- | -----------
-title     | The title of the post | Not null
+title     | The title of the post | Not null slug     | The slug of the post | Not null post_status  | The status of the new post | Optional.
+One of "published" or "unpublished".
+Default: "published"
  | **--Accepts [Content field parameters](#requests-for-content-objects)--** |

 #### Alternative endpoints